Is Grain Free Food Better for Dogs?

 - More energy dense - must pay close attention to feeding amounts to avoid weight gain and obesity

 While many grain free foods are nutritious and balanced, they are not all created equal.
 When looking for a grain free food for your pet it is important to critically evaluate the ingredients and nutrients that it provides.
+For more information about the ingredients in pet foods and how to read labels, take a read through Pet Food Ingredients and How to Read Pet Food Labels.

 A final word about grains as 'fillers'